twinfoundation/messaging/packages/messaging-connector-entity-storage/docs/reference/classes/EntityStorageMessagingPushNotificationConnector.md

 The type of logging connector to use, defaults to no logging.

-• **options.messagingEntryStorageConnectorType?**: `string`
+• **options.messagingDeviceEntryStorageConnectorType?**: `string`

-The type of entity storage connector to use for the push notifications entries.
+The type of entity storage connector to use for the push notifications entries, defaults to "push-notification-device-entry".

-• **options.config?**: `IMessagingPushNotificationsConnector`
+• **options.messagingMessageEntryStorageConnectorType?**: `string`

-The configuration for the push notifications connector.
+The type of entity storage connector to use for the push notifications entries, defaults to "push-notification-message-entry".

 #### Returns